Unlock Scanned PDFs: A Guide to Accurate OCR Translation

 cover-img

 Still struggling to translate scanned PDFs?
-Unlock the ultimate guide to OCR translation.
+Unlock the ultimate guide to OCR translation

-So, what exactly is a scanned PDF?
+What exactly is a scanned PDF?

 • Content as Images: All the text and charts in the file are actually part of the image, not editable text data.